srMarquinho/ultimate-dividend-portfolio/README.md

   - Copy and paste all yellowish cells and paste in the new sheet. (right click `Paste special` > `Paste values only`)
   - Ensure `-` are actually `0`.
   - **from 1.0.x**
-      - There's an extra column "account" in the "Dividend Income" tab.
+      - There's an extra column "account" in the _"Dividend Income"_ tab.
+  - Check the [CHANGELOG](https://github.com/srMarquinho/ultimate-dividend-portfolio/blob/master/CHANGELOG.md) to see what's new.

 ### Tooltips

 - Check for **tooltips** by hovering over the first row cells.
-- I encourage you to chase tooltips ;D
+- I encourage you to chase tooltips, most will be self explanatory. :wink:

 ### Overrides tab - (Missing stock data in the "Portfolio")